milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-package.md

 summary: Learn how to install Attu with package to manage your Milvus service.
 ---

-# Install Attu

-This topic describes how to install Attu, an efficient open-source management tool for Milvus.

 {{tab}}

+# Install Attu with Pre-built Packages

+This topic describes how to install Attu with pre-built packages, an efficient open-source management tool for Milvus.

 ## Download and run installation package